How to Experience Traditional Costa Rican Cuisine at the Soda

 Other Useful Information

 This is a nearly exhaustive listing of all of the soda and restaurants in Costa Rica.

-This company offers customized tours of Costa Rica and is a great option to experience the country.
+Customized tours of Costa Rica are a great option to experience the country.
 Small or large groups can be accommodated and the guides speak excellent English.
-Everything from hotels to excursions and meals can be reserved through Transuca, and the entire staff is incredibly knowledgeable and helpful.
+Everything from hotels to excursions and meals can be reserved, and the entire staff is incredibly knowledgeable and helpful.